nHunter0/Portfolio/README.md

-# Nathan Hunter - Portfolio Website
+# Nathan H - Portfolio Website

 A modern, responsive portfolio website built with React and Tailwind CSS, featuring a dark mode toggle, smooth animations, and project showcases.